yizhanyun/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 CKEditor 5 provides extensive support for images.
 All the important image-related features are available and the users can easily add images to the content ({@link features/image-upload using several convenient methods}), position and style the images easily.
 Each image can be separately resized, captioned and an alternative text can be provided, as well as a link using the image as an anchor.

+See the styles employed to position images in the document, the captions and the image toolbar in the below example.

 {@img assets/img/image-feature.png 775 The image feature with captions, styles and image toolbar in the CKEditor 5 WYSIWYG editor.}

 The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins that implement various image-related features.
 Check the documentation of each subfeature to learn more about it.